Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 The adult Ambiguous moth has a wingspan of 1 – 1½ inches and typically has brown coloration with white or yellowish-white markings on its forewings and dark veins.
 Its hind wings are usually pale grey or white.

-The larvae of this species can be seen from March through late May when they feed on plants such as grasses and vetches before pupating into adults.
+This species’ larvae can be seen from March through late May.
+They feed on plants such as grasses and vetches before pupating into adults.

 The larvae have been known to feed on both live and dead plant material, and they often appear in large numbers at night when they come out to feed.

-Additionally, the eggs that make up the life cycle of this species are white, round-shaped capsules with tiny projections located on the surface that allow them to cling to surfaces like trees and shrubs where they will remain until hatching into a larval stage.
+The eggs that make up this species’ life cycle are white, round capsules with tiny projections on the surface.
+These projections allow the eggs to cling to surfaces like trees and shrubs, where they will remain until hatching into a larval stage.

-Knowing what kind of habitat their larvae prefer will allow one to look for potential sources of food for them so that one can increase the chances of seeing these delicate species.
+Knowing what kind of habitat their larvae prefer will allow one to look for potential food sources for them, increasing one’s chances of seeing these delicate species.

 3. Waxed Sphinx Moth